 Although cardamom is not identical to ginger, it still can be used!
 Use cardamom in equal amounts as ground ginger.

 Cinnamon is commonly found in the form of sticks, or rather, the bark of cinnamon trees.
-You can convert these sticks to powder to facilitate use in the kitchen or use whole for an intense flavor.
+You can convert these sticks to powder to facilitate use in the kitchen or use them whole for an intense flavor.

 A 3-inch cinnamon stick equates to ½ teaspoon of cinnamon powder.